 It was two weeks before Mock had strength enough to ascend the mountain.
 His wound still pinched when he moved a certain way but it was long past a concern.
 He would wear the scar forever—and proudly.
 A reminder of how he and Grinda had come together.
 A reminder of when he first learnt how to laugh and love and hold a woman.
 A mark he would show his sons and daughters in the years to come.
 Children.
 It was an odd thought, a strange feeling.

 Grinda was puffed and even Mock was tired, still not fully recovered from his injury, so they stopped for a break.
 It hadn’t rained since that night he almost lost Grinda to Croki.
 The sky was so clear he swore he could see the Kraken Sea glinting like a jewel on the horizon.
 Sitting hip to hip, they looked into the distance, as though gazing into their pasts, the world they had left behind spread out before them: a patchwork of crops, the blurry shadows of faraway villages, farms dotted here and there, the green expanse of the forest.
 Grinda was quiet beside him, panting lightly, and he wondered if she was thinking of her family—or maybe even regretting her change of circumstances.
-Her village was long gone, burnt to cinders, and Mock’s Quarthi brothers would have abandoned their camp days ago, off to raid another village, to destroy more people’s lives, maybe even rape and murder someone like Grinda.
+Her village was long gone, burnt to cinders, and Mock’s Quarthi brothers would have abandoned their camp days ago, off to raid another village, to destroy more people’s lives, maybe even murder someone like Grinda.

 Frowning, he gripped onto Grinda’s hand, small and warm in his.
 The girl looked up at him, smiling, and his dark thoughts vanished.
 If she felt any grief or regret, she didn’t show it.
 She squeezed his hand and he squeezed back.

 After a few minutes, they had rested enough and continued with their journey, leaving their pasts and woes behind as they picked carefully through the rock, the mountain and their future waiting patiently above.